 UBC is internationally recognized for its contributions to the creation of “Population Health” as an interdisciplinary field concerned with the powerful role of a host of non-medical determinants of health, development, and well-being across the life course, particularly social and economic factors.
 The Population Health Speakers Series aims to bring together faculty, students, practitioners and policymakers interested in these issues.
 The series will have a particular focus on the social sciences and their intersections with other disciplines within population health.
 Each monthly meeting will feature an invited scholar who is conducting cutting-edge research integrating innovative theoretical perspectives and/or developing novel methods for use in advancing population health science and improving practice and policy.
 The speaker's presentation and subsequent "brainstorming" dialogue with the audience will be aimed to appeal to a broad range of interests and have great potential for informing the ideas, research, and practices of faculty, students, and local agency representatives.

-This brand new series developed from an earlier lively but informal interdisciplinary discussion group of local faculty members and graduate students from the humanities and social sciences.
-Featuring talks by political scientists, anthropologists, historians, and an independent documentary filmmaker, this series will explore themes of how the past influences the present and future of the post-Communist Eurasian region, the role of memory in shaping contemporary identities, and the evolving nature of states in the region.
+This series features presentations by anthropologists, historians, political scientists, and sociologists working in Romania, Ukraine, Russia, and Mongolia.
+We will explore themes of how the past influences the present and future of the post-Communist Eurasian region, the role of memory in shaping contemporary identities, and the evolving nature of states in the region.

-Early Music Vancouver is pleased to return this season for the fourth successive year with a series of Thursday evening chamber music concerts at the Coach House, featuring artists who will be appearing also in its Main Winter Series.
-These concerts will offer Green College residents and friends an opportunity to hear early music in the intimate and informal setting which is eminently suitable for the baroque and early classical repertoires performed in this series.
+Early Music Vancouver is pleased to return this season for the fifth successive year with a series of talks and chamber music concerts, featuring artists who will be appearing also in its Main Winter Series.
+These concerts will offer Green College residents and friends an opportunity to hear and discuss early music repertoire in an intimate and informal setting.